walmartlabs/lacinia/docs/resolve/type-tags.rst

 This only works if the field resolver functions return the corresponding record types, rather than ordinary Clojure maps.
+In the above example, the field resolvers would need to invoke the ``map->Business`` or ``map->Employee`` constructor functions as appropriate.

 .. tip::

-   This is a class name, not a namespace Clojure name.
+   The ``:tag`` value is a Java class name, not a namespaced Clojure name.
    That means no slash character, and dashes in the namespace must be converted to underscores.